Who's behind the Red Card Meal Plan?

 Committed to connecting UW students with Madison merchants and great restaurants, our Red Card plan ensures they get the good eats, interesting choices and meal convenience they need.

-Red Card has expanded to feed student athletes across the country including Arizona, Arkansas, Cal, Iowa, Maryland, Michigan, Misssissippi State, Nebraska, Oregon State, Rutgers, Southern Mississippi, UNC-Charlotte, USC, UTSA, Wake Forest and Wisconsin.
+Red Card has expanded to feed student athletes across the country including Arizona, Arkansas, Cal, Iowa, LSU, Maryland, Michigan, Mississippi State, Missouri, Nebraska, Oregon State, Rutgers, Southern Mississippi, UNC-Charlotte, South Carolina, USC, UTSA, Wake Forest, West Virginia and Wisconsin.

 Red Card owner and founder Jeff Haupt has deep roots in Madison.
 A UW marketing and management grad, Jeff is a consummate entrepreneur, publishing and sales executive, and successful businessman.
 After graduating in 1995, he headed west to start up a custom publishing company focused on the collegiate market in the Denver/Boulder, CO, area.
 While there he also founded and oversaw a franchise of The Onion Newspaper, the national satirical rag.
 The Onion brought him back to Madison to direct all operations and sales in five regional markets across the nation.
 Jeff has been Associate Trustee for the Memorial Union Building Association since 2007, and is currently the Alumni Representative to the Memorial Union’s governing board.
 Madison is, he thinks, about the best place he and his wife could choose to live and raise their two young daughters.